jhudsl/tidyversecourse/manuscript/prediction.md

 ### Linear Regression
 Inferential analysis is commonly the goal of statistical modeling, where you have a small amount of information to extrapolate and generalize that information to a larger group.
 One of the most common approaches used in statistical modeling is known as linear regression.
-Here, we'll discuss when using **linear regression** is appropriate, how to carry out the analysis in R, and how to interpret the results from this statistical approach.
+Here, we'll discuss how to recognize when using **linear regression** is appropriate, how to carry out the analysis in R, and how to interpret the results from this statistical approach.

 When discussing linear regression, we're trying to describe (model) the relationship between a **dependent variable** and an **independent variable**.